orionlee/aLjotIt/DevNotes.md

 - [x] Support handling text/links to be shared TO LS Scratch Pad?! (downside: might pollute the share chooser UI)
 - [x] Post send to Keep workflow.
 Implement an option to clear the text.
 - [ ] Lock screen UI refinement case
-    - [ ] if the app is in foreground before going to lock screen, put it back to background
+    - [x] if the app is in foreground before going to lock screen, put it back to background
-    - On lock screen, once Scratch Pad is brought out, it should be hidden once it is done (while still on lock screen), e.g., upon hitting send button, the UI should be hidden.
+    - [ ] On lock screen, once Scratch Pad is brought out, and send is pressed:
+        - The UI should give user some indication of what's happened.
+        - If the user presses send again (still on lock screen), the app won't show up, as it is currently in the shared state (cannot be seen by user)
 - UI for post lock screen: somehow remind users to send to Keep
     - do we show send / share button on lock screen?
 - [ ] The keep-like color scheme maybe confusing to users when both Keep and LS ScratchPad is open, say, in Recent App list